vacp2p/rfc/content/docs/rfcs/67/README.md

 The Status application aspires to achieve censorship resistance and incorporates specific privacy features, leveraging the comprehensive set of protocols offered by Waku to enhance these attributes.
-Waku protocols provide secure communication capbailites over decentralized networks.
+Waku protocols provide secure communication capabilities over decentralized networks.
 Once integrated, an application will benifit from privacy preserving, censorship resistance and spam protected communcation.